Back to Blog

 The icing on the cake is the automatic data refresh.
 Coupler.io allows you to automate the import of data on a custom frequency from once a month to every 15 minutes.
 To do this, toggle on the Automatic data refresh and configure the schedule for your data import.

 In addition to that, I have to mention that Coupler.io is not limited to Excel integrations.
 You can load data from business apps to Excel, or connect your Excel files to other destinations like Google Sheets, BigQuery, or Looker Studio.
 You should definitely try it!
-Moreover, you can do this for free within 14 days, and no credit card is required.

 How to use IMPORTRANGE equivalent for Excel desktop